-- a.
+a.
 Who the project intends to serve

-- b.
+b.
 Project team and partnerships

 - c.
-Funding sources leveraged

-- d.
-Noteworthy features or highlights (e.g., community space, free wi-fi, accessibility features, childcare, climate resilience and sustainability)
+Noteworthy features or highlights (e.g., community space, free wi-fi, climate resilience and sustainability) - d.

-- e.
 Anything else worth highlighting

-Mary Ann: The Mary Ann intends to serve very low-income families with children with incomes at or below 60% of the Area Median Income (AMI), with 20% of the homes set aside for households at or below 30% AMI.
-Onsite programs and services to residents will be provided through a partnership with Bienestar.
+The Mary Ann Serves very low-income families with children with incomes at or below 60% of the (AMI) with 20% of the homes set aside for households at or below 30% AMI.
+Onsite programs and services to residents are provided through a partnership with Bienestar.
 As part of their work, Bienestar provides culturally specific, bilingual services to the Latinx and low-income community of Washington County.
 The building is owned and managed by REACH.
-The Mary Ann is designed by Scott Edwards Architecture with construction by Walsh Construction, and construction management by The Klosh Group.
+The Mary Ann was designed by Scott Edwards Architecture with construction by Walsh Construction and construction management by The Klosh Group.
 This \$22.6 million project is financed with funding from the City of Beaverton's allocation of the Metro affordable housing bond, Oregon Housing and Community Services, Business Oregon, Washington County, City of Beaverton grant funds, the Beaverton Urban Redevelopment Agency, and Energy Trust of Oregon.
-Perma nent financing will be provided by the Network for Oregon Affordable Housing (NOAH).
-Wells Fargo Bank made a nearly \$12M Low Income Housing Tax Credit equity investment in the project and is also the construction lender.
-The Community Housing Fund provided acquisit ion financing.
+Permanent financing was provided by the Network for Oregon Affordable Housing (NOAH).
+Wells Fargo Bank made a nearly \$12 million Low Income Housing Tax Credit (LIHTC) equity investment in the project and is also the construction lender.
+The Community Housing Fund provided acquisition financing.
 In addition to the new homes, The Mary Ann features 39 parking spaces, bike racks in the garage and wall hung bike racks in the apartments, laundry facilities, and a community room that opens to a large courtyard.
-Residents will also benefit from proximity to transit options like the MAX light rail and WES community rail, multiple shopping opportunities, grocery stores, Beaverton City Library, post office, restaurants, services, parks, and across the street from Beaverton High School.
+Residents also benefit from proximity to transit options like the MAX light rail and WES community rail, multiple shopping opportunities, grocery stores, Beaverton City Library, post office, restaurants, services, parks, and across the street from Beaverton High School.
+The Mary Ann was completed and opened to the public in fall of 2021.